peter-g-wilson/yaesa/README.md

   - the reset and bit read sequences are entered by injecting JMP instructions.
 These sequences both finish at the blocking PULL at the start of the bit write
 * _**ds18b20_1w.c**_
   - reads the DS18B20 using mostly PIO control of the one-wire protocol's time critical parts but with the none critical sequences using injected instructions.
-  - it tests for the data line erroneously shorted low and requires the device presence pulse to be seen.
+  - tests for the data line erroneously shorted low and requires the device presence pulse to be seen.
-  - the CPU code detemines that the PIO's state machine is idle by checking the TX FIFO stalled status.
+  - CPU code detemines that the PIO's state machine is idle by checking the PIO's TX FIFO stalled status.
-  - default 12 bit conversion is used and, if the device had reported no power, then the data line is driven high to provide some "parasitic" power during the conversion time.
+  - default 12 bit conversion is used and, if the device had reported no power, then the data line is driven high to provide some "parasitic" power during the conversion time (pin drive strength at default)
   - it is assumed that there is only one device on the bus (because that's all there currently is!).
 * _**bme280_spi.c**_
   - reads the BME280 over SPI.
 Apart from an awful cludge, the code is largely the published example SPI program unmodified